allPE/Summer2008/NetworkTools/All_PE_meeting_Summer2018-NetworkTools.md

 ## 5. Interaction with WAN Simulator project

-Once your network is up and running, you will have to interact with one group on the WAN simulator project in order to add 1 or 2 WAN simulator in the links between your switches.
+Once your network is up and running, you will have to interact with one group on the WAN simulator project in order to add 1 (one) WAN simulator in the links between your switches.

 The WAN simulator will modify parameters in the link in order to simulate particular scenarios: satellite like delay, packet drops, etc. It is up to your team (including the WAN Simulator team) to decide what kind of testing do.

 ![alt text](https://github.com/allPE/Summer2018/blob/master/NetworkTools/All-PE-NT-Fig2.png "WAN Simulator Integration")